espsrc/spsrc_user_docs/docs/user_guide.md

 ## Build your own Singularity containers

-If you want to build your own containers with Sigularity you must create in your mass storage space (usually ```/mnt/scratch/```) of your Virtual Machine the following directories that will be used by Singularity to store transient times:
+If you want to build your own containers with Sigularity, please use your mass storage space (usually ```/mnt/scratch/```) of your Virtual Machine.
+We recommend that you follow this instructions before building or pulling new containers.

+Create the directories that will be used by Singularity to store transient files:

  ```
- mkdir -p /mnt/scratch/.singularity_cache
+ mkdir -p /mnt/scratch/user_containers/.singularity_cache
- mkdir -p /mnt/scratch/.singularity_cache/tmp
+ mkdir -p /mnt/scratch/user_containers/.singularity_cache/tmp
- mkdir -p /mnt/scratch/.singularity_cache/localcache
+ mkdir -p /mnt/scratch/user_containers/.singularity_cache/localcache
- mkdir -p /mnt/scratch/.singularity_cache/pull
+ mkdir -p /mnt/scratch/user_containers/.singularity_cache/pull
  ```

 and then you must add the following environment variables to your ```.bashrc``` file.
 To do this type ``nano $HOME/.bashrc`` , move to the end of the file and add the following:

  ```
- export SINGULARITY_CACHEDIR=/mnt/software/containers/.singularity_cache
+ export SINGULARITY_CACHEDIR=/mnt/software/user_containers/.singularity_cache
  export SINGULARITY_TMPDIR=$$SINGULARITY_CACHEDIR/tmp
  export SINGULARITY_LOCALCACHEDIR=$SINGULARITY_CACHEDIR/localcache
  export SINGULARITY_PULLFOLDER=$SINGULARITY_CACHEDIR/pull
  ```

 Save the file, and run ```source $HOME/.bashrc```.

+If you don't have a Block Storage assigned (the path `/mnt/scratch/` does not exist), contact the administrators.